capasitore/drone-react/README.md

 # Drone UI for Parrot Minidrones
-Built using React / Express and Socket.io
+Just for fun, built using React / Express and Socket.io.

 ## Installation Instructions
 - `yarn install`
 - Connect to minidrone via Bluetooth (instructions below)
+- Add your minidrones network name to the 'droneName' property in config.js
 - `yarn start`
 - Browser will open control window in new tab